gchase15/HPC/README.txt

 g++ -shared -o librefBLAS.so level1.o level2.o level3.o

 Step 3.
-Link the "main" file (in this case problem6.cpp) to the library using: g++ -o xproblem6 problem6.cpp -L. librefBLAS.so
+Link the "main" file (in this case problem6.cpp) to the library using: g++ -o xrefmain refmain.cpp -L. librefBLAS.so

 Step 4.
 Run using ./xproblem6.
 For speed, I used the experiments from the previous problem to test the library but with n<=10 for levels 2 and 3 to save time.